karakuz/cs391-project2/README.md

 - The user has intenet access.
 - The homepage has been opened in a compatible web browser.
-The event that started the use-case: User clicks on log-in button.
+The event that started the use-case: User clicks on login button.

 Success scenario:
-1. User opens log-in page
+1. User opens login page
 2. User inputs their email address and password.
+3. If user clicks remember me button system saves userid in local storage.
-3. User clicks sign in button.
+4. User clicks login button.
-4. System confirms matching in locale storage.
+5. System confirms matching in db.json.
-5. The user successfuly signs in.
+6. The user successfuly logs in.

 Exception flows:
+Exception-1: Missing input
+1. User opens login page.
+2. User inputs some or none of the fields.
+3. User clicks sign up button.
+4. System displays error message that these fields are required.

-Exception-1: Not registered
+Exception-2: Not registered
-1. User opens log-in page
+1. User opens login page
 2. User inputs their email address and password.
-3. User clicks log-in button.
+3. User clicks login button.
-4. System does not find matching in locale storage.
+4. System does not find matching in db.json.
-5. System display error message "user does not exist or wrong email"
+5. System display error message "User Does not Exist"

-Exception-2: Wrong Password
+Exception-3: Wrong Password
-1. User opens log-in page
+1. User opens login page
 2. User inputs their email address and password.
-3. User clicks log-in button.
+3. User clicks login button.
-4. System does finds email in locale storage but password mismatch.
+4. System does finds email in db.json but password mismatch.
-5. System display error message "Wrong password"
+5. System display error message "Password is wrong"

-Success guarantee: The user signs in successfuly.
+Success guarantee: The user logs in successfuly.
 ### Goto Movie
 Use case name: Goto movie